bstaber/cppxplorers/book/src/ar_models.md

 - The class holds parameters + forecasting but the algorithms live outside.
 This way, I can add/replace estimators without modifying the class.

-- `typename ARModel<order>::Vector` — why the `typename`?
+- `typename ARModel<order>::Vector`: why the `typename`?
 Inside templates, dependent names might be types or values. `typename` tells the compiler it’s a type.

 - `std::array` vs `std::vector`? `std::array<T,N>` is fixed-size (size known at compile time) and stack-allocated while `std::vector<T>` is dynamic-size (runtime) and heap-allocated.